Ye-Sk/TasselELANet/README.md

 #### If you find this work or code useful for your research, please cite this, Thank you!🤗
 ~~~
 @article{ye2023TasselELANet,
-  title={TasselELANet: A Vision Foundation Model for Plant Detection and Counting with Efficient Layer Aggregation Network},
+  title={TasselELANet: A Vision Foundation Model for Plant Recognition with Efficient Layer Aggregation Network},
   author={Ye, Jianxiong and Yu, Zhenghong and Wang, Yangxu and Lu, Dunlu and Zhou, Huabing and Shengjie Liufu},
   year={2023}
 }